Correctional Officer: Education Requirements & Career Info

 Many employers administer a written exam, a background check and a drug test for job candidates prior to making a hiring decision.
 Employers may require candidates to meet minimum age requirements, usually between 18 and 21 years old.
 Federal agencies require officers to be appointed before they turn 37.
 New hires must also be U.S. citizens or possess a green card and have no felony convictions.

-According to the U.S. Bureau of Labor Statistics (BLS), correctional officers and jailers could expect to see a 5% job growth from 2010-2020, which was slower than average.
-Shorter prison terms and decreases in crime may be reasons behind this below-average career outlook.
-Correctional officers and jailers made an average salary of $43,550 per year in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), correctional officers and jailers could expect to see a 5% job growth from 2012-2022, which was slower than average.
+Shorter prison terms and decreases in crime may be reasons behind this below-average job growth.
+Correctional officers and jailers made an average salary of $44,350 per year in May 2013.

 Related to Correctional Officer: Education Requirements & Career Info